Taiwan’s Culture & Festivals

 Families and ancestors

 Taiwanese families are close-knit and extended.
-Most Taiwanese people stay very close to their parents, even after they’ve married.
-Many Taiwanese parents offer their grown-up children a degree of support – some may see it as interference – that surprises Westerners.
-It isn’t unusual for parents to buy houses for their children or choose what subject their youngsters study at university.
+Most Taiwanese people stay close to their parents, even after they’ve married.
+Many parents offer their grown-up children a degree of support – some may see it as interference – that surprises Westerners.
+It isn’t unusual for parents to buy houses for their children or choose which subject their youngsters study at university.

-Three or more generations living in a single household is still very common.
-In many families, it’s still expected that the oldest son will bring his wife to live with him in the house where he grew up.
-But some newlyweds have little choice, however, because houses in major cities are very expensive and salaries for many Taiwanese remain quite low.
+Three generations living in a single household is still very common.
+In many families, it’s widely expected that the oldest son will bring his wife to live with him in the house where he grew up.
+Some newlyweds have little choice, however, because houses in major cities are very expensive and salaries for many Taiwanese remain quite low.
 Young people fresh out of college seldom earn more than US$1,000 per month.

 Deference to those older than oneself means more making offerings of food and joss paper to ancestors and showing respect to one’s parents and grandparents.
 Younger siblings are expected to defer to their older brothers and sisters.
 Even in the case of twins, the one born mere moments earlier will throughout life be considered the ‘older brother’ or ‘older sister’.